AHartNtkn/Higher-Lambda-Calculus/README.markdown

 tt : unit2 = (X : *) (x : X) . x
 ```

-`tt` doesn't have any witnesses, it's essentially the empty type
+`tt` doesn't have any witnesses, compare with the empty type

 ```
 empty : * = (X : *) .
 X
 ```

-but inside another type system.
 Similarly, true and false in the
 ordinary booleans are also empty.
 These terms do have identity functions,
 though